mehedibjitacademy/mehedibjitacademy/README.md

 - I regularly write articles on [linkedin.com](https://www.linkedin.com/in/mdmehedihqssqn)

-## Projects
+<h3 align="left">Projects</h3>
-This section contains information about three projects of my projects that I have worked on:
+This section contains information about three of my projects that I have worked on:

 - Augmented Reality Based Learning System for Children’s with special Needs This is a system that can augment Bengali Alphabets with different interactive 3D scenes to assist children with special needs in learning.
 The system was developed using VuforiaAREngine, C#, and Unity.